rahenrique/rah.collectiveaccess.boilerplate/README.md

 Click to run the installer, or access <http://localhost/providence/install/>

 Select one of the available installation profiles.
 At the end of this proccess, your database will be created with the corresponding tables and initial data, and a admin user will be created. **Be sure to save the provided login and password after the install**.

+## That's it!
+See the [official documentation](https://manual.collectiveaccess.org/) to start cataloging your art assets.